Walmart

 Make a large retail experience easier to scan.

-The work focused on helping users move through Walmart content with clearer page hierarchy, more consistent modules, and stronger navigation cues.
+The work focused on helping users move through Walmart content with stronger page hierarchy, more consistent modules, and stronger navigation cues.

 My contribution